casper-network/docs-archive/technical-framework/block-storage/sharding.md

 Sharding is often discussed in the blockchain space as being a scaling solution (the term itself being borrowed from other distributed systems, e.g. databases).
-However, the Casper Labs platform does not view sharding in this way for a few reasons.
+However, the CasperLabs platform does not view sharding in this way for a few reasons.
 First, our platform is already able to scale throughput via the concurrent execution model and DAG structure.
 Nodes can both run and come to consensus on many transactions in parallel, with the latter parallelism being